THE DELHI INTERNATIONAL ARBITRATION CENTRE (DIAC) (ARBITRATION PROCEEDINGS) RULES 2023

 Provided that the Chairperson or the Sub-Committee shall make a decision under the abovementioned provision only after the Arbitrator concerned, the parties and any other members of the Tribunal have had an opportunity to comment in writing, within a reasonable period of time, on the grounds on which substitution is contemplated.
 Such comments shall be communicated to the parties and to the Tribunal.
 However, no oral hearing shall be granted unless so directed by the Chairperson/Sub-Committee.

 11.3 Unless otherwise directed, further proceedings before the reconstituted Tribunal shall commence from the stage at which they were prior to such reconstitution.

 12. FastTrack Arbitration –

-12.1 Notwithstanding anything contained hereinbefore, the parties may, mutually agree in writing, not later than 1 month of the constitution of the Tribunal, to adopt the fast track procedure for resolution of their disputes or differences.
+12.1 Notwithstanding anything contained in these Rules to the contrary, the parties may, at any stage before or at the time of appointment of Arbitral Tribunal, mutually agree in writing to adopt the fast track procedure for resolution of their disputes or differences.

-12.2 In adopting the fast track procedure the parties shall sign an undertaking in writing to the effect that they shall dispense with oral evidence.
+12.2 In adopting fast track procedure, the parties shall sign an undertaking in writing to the effect that they shall dispense with oral evidence.